jellydn/platformatic-starter/README.md

 - Add a `FLY_API_TOKEN` to your GitHub repo.
 To do this, go to your user settings on Fly and create a new [token](https://web.fly.io/user/personal_access_tokens/new), then add it to [your repo secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `FLY_API_TOKEN`.

-- Create a persistent volume for the sqlite database for both your app.
+- Create a persistent volume for the sqlite database for your app.
 Run the following:

   ```sh
   fly volumes create data --size 1 --app platformatic-starter